Feel Better Direct From Your

 Call 999 in an emergency.

 The NHS Pharmacy First Service at Imaan Healthcare provides accessible care for common health conditions.
 This regulated service is a direct way to receive a professional consultation and, if appropriate, a prescription.
-You can access this service by walking into a participating branch or by booking a consultation online.
+For travel-related health advice, you can also visit our Travel Clinic.
+You can access this service by walking into a participating branch using our pharmacy first online consultation, or booking online.